 1) A tiny amount of paint can cover a lot of paper, so lasts you a LONG time.

 With waterolour you dilute your paints A LOT.
 That means 1 small tube of paint end up lasting you a LOT of paintings.
 I’ve had many of my 5ml tubes for years, and I paint really regularly.

 2) There can be zero waste.

-Unlike with acrylics or oils, if you get pulled away mid-painting session when you’re using watercolor, you can simply let your paints dry off safe in the knowledge you can re-wet them when you’re ready to resume painting – even if that’s not for days or weeks!
+Unlike with acrylics, if you get pulled away mid-painting session when you’re using watercolor, you can simply let your paints dry off safe in the knowledge you can re-wet them when you’re ready to resume painting – even if that’s not for days or weeks!
 No wasted paint, no palette to scrape off.
 The same goes for your brushes – no need to wash them – they won’t be damaged by leaving them to dry out with paint on them, you can wash them later, or simply wait and resume painting by re-wetting them when you’re ready to paint again.